The Scripture Scout

 Even a brief peek into the realities of culture enable you missionary to better understand a different one - no matter how long you plan to stay there.
-You can start motivation by considering the group excercise from the last post with your team, but even better, please start by finding out as much about the culture before you go.
+You can start motivation by considering the group excercise from a previous post with your team, but even better, please start by finding out as much about the culture BEFORE you go.

 I believe in you.
 Now ... go! :-)